 Import the Manuscript

-Vellum can import Microsoft Word documents simply by opening them.
-To bring the text from The Invisible Man into Vellum:
+To import the text from The Invisible Man into Vellum, first start Vellum:

-- Find the file The Invisible Man.docx in the Vellum Sample Documents folder
+- Locate The Invisible Man.docx in the Vellum Sample Documents folder

 Vellum will open the Word document, analyze it to find title information and chapters, and then convert it into Vellum’s native format.

-Note: If you are interested in using your own manuscript, we suggest reading Importing into Vellum for tips about how best to format for Vellum.
+Note: Before importing your own manuscript, we suggest reading Importing Your Manuscript for tips about how best to format for Vellum.

-After successfully importing the text, you should see the book in Vellum:
+After successfully importing the manuscript, you should see the book in Vellum.

 Vellum divides your book into chapters, which are listed in the Navigator.